 This wastes so much time and energy and will only sabotage your efforts for living easier.

 Your mom’s basic rule will help keep you organized.
 In turn, a clean environment puts you in control and helps you to find the things you need to get through your day.

 9. Don’t overspend.

-When you’re stressed you run the risk of making mindless purchases.
-However, overspending today, ultimately leads to more stress in the long run.
+When you’re stressed, you run the risk of making mindless purchases.
+However, overspending today ultimately leads to more stress in the long run.
 Solution?
 Purchase things with cash.
-Question: Do you really want to enjoy financial freedom?
+Question: Do you want to enjoy financial freedom?
 Answer: Then live below your means and be content to be cash rich rather than house poor.

-10. Fill your car with gas on the way home from work rather than leaving this task until morning.
+10. Fill your car with gas on the way home, rather than leaving this task until morning.